wazuh/wazuh-documentation/source/cloud-service/your-environment/send-syslog-data.rst

 Logstash on Windows
 ^^^^^^^^^^^^^^^^^^^

-- Use **Logstash on a Windows host** with a Wazuh agent to receive syslog and log to a file and send those logs to the environment.
+- Use **Logstash on a Windows host** with a Wazuh agent to receive syslog, log to a file, and send those logs to the environment.

 1. Make sure Windows is fully updated and `Java JRE <https://www.java.com/en/download/windows-64bit.jsp>`_ is installed.